 Anaerobic Digester Wastewater Management During Biogas Production

-- Digester wastewaters are by-products of biogas production in anaerobic digesters.
-They require treatment prior to disposal.
-To meet regulation compliance, treatment options range from minor interventions such as selective contaminant removal, to major interventions such as minimum and zero liquid discharge (MLD/ZLD).
+- Digester wastewaters are by-products of biogas production in anaerobic digesters and require treatment prior to disposal.
+To meet regulation compliance, treatment options range from minor interventions, such as selective contaminant removal, to major interventions, such as minimum and zero liquid discharge (MLD/ZLD).

 - Ammonia in digester wastewaters can be selectively removed by stripping, biological treatment, and chemical methods.
 Selection of options requires careful consideration of local conditions, energy sources, economic usability of the end-products, and most importantly the specific wastewater chemistry, such as ammonia concentration and co-contaminants (e.g. bicarbonate, phosphate, organics, and metal ions).

 - An experienced wastewater treatment team can help you to review and economically assess the treatment options for digester wastewater, from selective contaminant removal to closed-loop ZLD, and everything in between.

 Biogas is primarily composed of methane (CH4) and carbon dioxide (CO2).
 It is produced in an anaerobic digester (AD) using a biological process, degrading organic matter in the absence of oxidant (e.g. oxygen).
 Figure 1 below is a simplified PFD of biogas production with conventional digester wastewater management.

 While some of the organic matter will be broken down into biogas, digestate slurry remains.
 It is a mixture of solids (leftover organic matter, biomass) and wastewater in which inorganic salts are dissolved.
 Solids are separated and sent for disposal/used as fertilizer.